 A dental implant is actually a cylinder titanium post that a periodontist or dental surgeon surgically implants into the jaw bone.
 Cosmetic & Advanced Dentistry is a full-service dental implant office in Baltimore.
 Dr. Doroshenko is a periodontist with a special focus on implantology and provides complete services in our Baltimore dental office.

 After the surgery, you will need about three to six months to heal and allow the implant to fuse with the surrounding bone.
-Once your mouth heals, you will return to our office where Dr. Doroshenko will attach an abutment onto the implant.
+Once your mouth heals, you will return to our office, where Dr. Doroshenko will attach an abutment to the implant.
 After about two weeks, we will finally permanently place your dental crown.

 Dental Implant Versus A Traditional Dental Bridge